Spring 2011: Camp & School Special / ADHD Relationships

 "The most destructive pattern in an ADHD relationship is when one partner becomes the responsible 'parent' figure and the other the irresponsible 'child.'"
 8 more toxic marriage mistakes, and how to remedy them.

-My daughter, Katie, was bullied in public school because of her ADHD and Asperger's syndrome.
-Finding the right specialized private school helped her thrive academically and socially.
+My daughter was bullied in public school because of her ADHD and autism.
+Finding and switching to a specialized ADHD school helped her thrive academically and socially.

 You Can’t Make Me!
 (Or Can You?)